 People are very quick to complain about the current state of horror.
 Nothing’s scary anymore, everything’s found footage, a glorified torture flick, or a remake.
 I get it.
 Theatrical horror drove itself into a corner where it began to thrive on oversaturation.
-If one thing was successful, that’s what was going to be financed and marketed over the next couple of years.
-It didn’t mean that great movies weren’t getting made, only that they weren’t getting proper exposure.
+If one concept was successful, that’s what was going to be financed and marketed over the next couple of years.
+It didn’t mean that great movies weren’t getting made, only that some of them weren’t getting proper exposure.

 Because of that, it became harder and harder for horror films to really stick with a wide audience.
 To do that, a movie had to have the perfect blend of exposure and excellent quality, which is not that easy to pull off.

 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 On one hand, it really is absurd how people so immediately complained about how there were no new classics being produced in the 2000s while we were still in that decade.
 For a film to earn the title of a classic takes time.
 It takes a while to see if something that is loved when first released is going to stick in the public consciousness.
 Even now, it’s hard to know for sure.